JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tabbing.md

 * `IconButton()`
 * `MenuItem()`

-For example, here's a window where users can navigate between five text fields using standard shortcuts:
+For example, here's a window where the user can navigate between five text fields using standard shortcuts:

 ```kotlin
 import androidx.compose.foundation.layout.Box